 10. Can you tell us about your project documenting the streets of San Francisco?

 I have a unique connection to this city.
 From 2011 to 2017 I walked every single street, alley, and trail of San Francisco.
 That’s more than 1,700 miles on foot.
 I documented my hikes through photography and a journal.
 These walks were a source of meditation for me.
 I met hundreds of locals and learned about their lives.
 I forced myself to get out of my typical day-to-day routine and actually experience the entire city.

-I also learned so much about this city through those hikes and I share what I learned while leading the Mission 24th Street and Ferry Building and Farmers Market tours.
+I also learned so much about this city through those hikes and I share what I learned while leading the Mission 24th Street Food Tour and Ferry Building and Farmers Market Food Tour.
 I have participated in numerous art shows and raised money with my photography from this six-year adventure for the SF AIDS Foundation and the LGBT Asylum Project.